getpelican/pelican/docs/install.rst

 Installing Pelican
 ##################

-Pelican currently runs best on Python 2.7.x; earlier versions of Python are not supported.
-There is provisional support for Python 3.3+, although there may be rough edges, particularly with regards to optional 3rd-party components.
+Pelican currently runs best on Python 2.7.x and 3.3+; earlier versions of Python are not supported.

 You can install Pelican via several different methods.
 The simplest is via `pip <http://www.pip-installer.org/>`_::